ktrzeciaknubisa/test/test.md

     --help                                        - displays this help info
 ```

-All of the commands are briefly explained below.
+**All the commands are briefly explained below.**

-You can also check each of the commands for detailed help:
+You can also check each of them for detailed help:

 ```bash
 $ jxc install --help